jzpchen/SpeakerVolume/README.md

-# SSC Speaker Control
+# Neumann SSC Speaker Control

-A simple GUI application to control Sennheiser SSC speakers with a clean, modern interface.
+A simple GUI application to control Neumann Sennheiser SSC speakers with a clean, modern interface.

 ## Features